shabin5785/docker-learnings/Readme_3.md

 - mangers can be workers. and we can demote or promote nodes as managers or workers.
 A manager is a worker node with permission to control the swarm .

+-with docker container we can start one container at a time.
+Swarm has service command using which we can design tasks, and declare teh number of containers and replicas that we need of them (like 3 nginx nodes).
+The manager nodes then decide where to run the tasks and create the worker nodes.